morevishal99/Ajio-Clone/README.md

 - Supriya Sahoo

 You can access the  website by the deployed url

-  - For new user you need to sigin in
+  - For new user you need to register
-  - For existing user  you need login
+  - For existing user  you need login with user credentials

   To access the admin side
-   - User Id: admin
+   - For new admin  you need to register  with including  @fashionflare.com in the email
-   - Password : 123456
+   - For existing admin  you need login with admin credentails

 ## Some Screenshots of our Project :-